EMinsight/setupEM/README.md

 ./run_sim
 ```

+To **create Touchstone SnP output** from simulation results, please have a look at the scripts directory.
+Script "combine_snp" runs Python code "combine_extend_snp.py", which scans your directories (working directory and below) and converts simulation results to Touchstone file format.
+Supported input file format: Palace and Elmer S-parameter data.

 ## Code
 Behind the scenes, the setupEM user interface created Python model code for gds2palace, and you can check the resulting code on the "Code" tab.